syncfusion-content/ej2-angular-docs/ej2-angular/drop-down-list/data-binding.md

 ---
 layout: post
-title: Data binding in Angular Drop down list component | Syncfusion
+title: Data binding in Angular Dropdown List Component | Syncfusion
-description: Learn here all about Data binding in Syncfusion Angular Drop down list component of Syncfusion Essential JS 2 and more.
+description: Learn here all about data binding in Syncfusion Essential Angular Dropdown List component its elements and more.
 platform: ej2-angular
 control: Data binding
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Data binding in Angular Drop down list component
+# Data binding in Angular Drop down list Component

 The DropDownList loads the data either from local data sources or remote data services using the [dataSource](https://ej2.syncfusion.com/angular/documentation/api/combo-box/#datasource) property.
 It supports the data type of `array` or `DataManager`. remote data services using the [dataSource](https://ej2.syncfusion.com/angular/documentation/api/combo-box/#datasource) property.
 It supports the data type of `array` or `DataManager`.